Kentucky Innocence Project

 Urbana-Champaign Books to Prisoners

-The Transformative Justice Law Project
+The Transformative Justice Law Project of Illinois

 We provide free, life and gender-affirming legal services to everyone on the gender spectrum regardless of financial status.
 Due to capacity, TJLP is currently focusing on name and gender marker changes.
 We especially prioritize folks who are low-income and street-based transgender and gender-nonconforming people targeted by the criminal legal system.
 Serves Illinois only.